 E-commerce includes all systems and flows, from purchasing to (financial) fulfillment and delivery that facilitate your online business.
 Think of ERP systems (perhaps the engine) in which all master data of your products are stored, your purchase and sales invoices, customers, suppliers and so on.

 The use of a Product Information Management (PIM) tool to enrich all master data and to distribute it to your various channels (of which your webshop is a part) is also part of the landscape.
-Links with marketplaces for the distribution to your affiliates will continue to grow in the coming years.
-Simply linking with these affiliates is not an end in itself.
+Connections with marketplaces for the distribution to your affiliates will continue to grow in the coming years.
+Simply linking with these affiliates is not an goal in itself.
 If everyone does it, how do you make a difference?
 Deployment of digital marketing is therefore part of your entire e-commerce business.
 And let's not forget the fulfillment.
 Which shipper do you choose, how do they deal with your customers?
 Do you let go of the entire customer journey as soon as the order has been received and paid for?
 In short, all the systems and services around your online sales, from purchasing to delivery, complete the e-commerce landscape.